 Advertisement

-Compared to non-Latino white Americans, Black Americans are 2.4 times more likely to be diagnosed with schizophrenia.
-There is also research that suggests that many Black Americans diagnosed with schizophrenia are misdiagnosed.
+Compared to non-Latino white people, Black people in the United States are 2.4 times more likely to be diagnosed with schizophrenia.
+There is also research suggesting that many Black people diagnosed with schizophrenia are misdiagnosed.

-Here, we look at some of the factors that may contribute to the greater prevalence of schizophrenia and the problem of misdiagnosis.
+Here, we look at some of the factors that may contribute to more schizophrenia diagnoses among Black people, as well as the problem of misdiagnosis.

 Schizophrenia and genetics